John-jg-park/Introduction-to-Deep-Learning-in-Visual-Computing/README.md

 # CSE 598 - Introduction to Deep Learning in Visual Computing
+#### This repository includes programming assignments of the Computer Vision course.

 * Assignment 1 - Implementation of linear and logistic regression models
 * Assignment 2 - Implementation of linear and logistic regression models